VHIE Collaborative HRO CORE Presentation

 Doctors rushing a patient

-By Dr. Luann Whittenburg, RN, PMP, FHIMSS A Nursing Data Framework can give healthcare providers a way to garner business intelligence to save money and reduce risk by improving workflows, load leveling personnel schedules, and improving patient safety.
-With more than 4 million nurses in the U.S., nurses are the largest clinical segment of the U.S. healthcare…
+By Dr. Luann Whittenburg, RN, PMP, FHIMSS A Nursing Data Framework can give healthcare providers a way to garner business intelligence.
+They can save money and reduce risk by improving workflows, load leveling personnel schedules, and improving patient safety.
+With more than 4 million nurses in the U.S., nurses are the largest clinical segment of the U.S.…

 A doctor looking at an X-ray result